omerfarukz/WebBen/README.md

   <uri>  The URI to use.

 Options:
+  -f, --fetch-content       Whether to fetch the content of the URI.
+  -l, --name                Name or label
+  -m, --http-method         The HTTP method to use.
+  -n, --request-count       The number of requests to make.
   -p, --parallelism         The number of parallelism to use.
-  -t, --timeout-in-ms       The timeout in milliseconds.
-  -m, --http-method         The HTTP method to use.
-  -f, --fetch-content       Whether to fetch the content of the URI.
   -r, --allow-redirect      Whether to allow redirects.
-  -n, --request-count       The number of requests to make.
   -s, --buffer-size         The maximum size of the response content buffer.
+  -t, --timeout-in-ms       The timeout in milliseconds.

 Examples:
   webben uri http://localhost:3000
   webben uri http://localhost:3000 -n 10000